GerardSh/SoftwareUniversity/01 C#/06 JS Front-End/04 Objects and Classes/README.md

 **Key Takeaway:**
 - In **Node.js** or similar environments, the **Local section** in the debugger outside functions can include additional properties (`__dirname`, `module`, etc.) that are part of the Node.js global context.
 - **`this`** in the global context points to an **empty object** (with `[[prototype]] = Object`), not directly to the global object (`window` in browsers).
+### Special System-Created Variable
+- **Special System-Created Variable**: `this` is a unique variable provided automatically by JavaScript during code execution.
+It is not something you define but is always present.
+- **Object Representation**: It behaves like an object and represents the context in which the current code is being executed.
+- **Dynamic Content**: The value of `this` changes automatically depending on the **context** of execution:
+    - **Global Scope**: Points to the global object (e.g., `window` in browsers, `global` in Node.js).
+    - **Function Execution**: The value depends on how the function is called:
+        - In non-strict mode, it defaults to the global object.
+        - In strict mode, it is `undefined`.
+    - **Inside an Object Method**: Points to the object itself.
+    - **Arrow Functions**: Lexically binds `this` to the surrounding scope's value.
+- **Automatic Adjustment**: JavaScript sets the value of `this` for every execution context, making it both powerful and dynamic.
 ## Private Field Scope Issue
 In JavaScript, when classes are defined inside functions, private fields (denoted with `#`) may unintentionally be accessible across different instances of the class within the same scope.
 This happens because, despite being defined as private, private fields aren't isolated to individual instances when the class is scoped within a function.
 This could be seen as a design flaw, as it violates the principle of encapsulation—private fields should only be accessible within their own instance, not from other instances in the same scope.
 The issue arises due to the flexibility of JavaScript, but it could be addressed by strengthening the encapsulation rules for private fields, especially in function-scoped classes.
 By defining the class inside the `solve` function, you're essentially putting the class in the local scope of that function.
 This means all variables (including private fields like `#myPrivateProperty`) are scoped to that function, which might allow some unintended behavior when you try to access the private fields.
 Normally, private fields are meant to be scoped to individual instances, but this scope collision can cause the JavaScript engine to behave unexpectedly.